The Two Week Myanmar Itinerary

 - Cruise around on motorbikes (4,000 MMK per day)

 - Shop in the traditional Hpa An Market

 - See the Buddha statues at Kaw Ka Taung Cave

 - See thousands of bats at the Yatae Pyan Cave

 - Take a boat to Mawlamyine (8,000 MMK per person)

-We didn’t enjoy Mawlamyine quite as much as Hpa An, but with that said have nothing bad to say about it.
-Mawlamyine has a small town feel to it, but is the capital of the Mon State.
+We didn’t enjoy Mawlamyine quite as much as Hpa An, but with that said, we have nothing bad to say about it.
+Mawlamyine has a small-town feel to it but is the capital of the Mon State.
 Don’t miss the sunset at Kyaik Tan Lan Pagoda.

 What to do in Mawlamyine

 - Kyaik Tan Lan Pagoda